Catching a Bass with a Drop Shot: What Lures Do You Need?

 The drop shot method includes the hook and the bait sitting and moving about while the bait sticks to the bottom.
 Since largemouth bass like to hang out around heavy vegetation, adjustments must be made to target them.

 Texas rigging hides the hook, making it less vulnerable to snagging.
-Apply heavier line, around 10-12lb fluorocarbon, to easily deal with vegetation.
+Apply heavier line, around 10-12lb fluorocarbon, to quickly deal with vegetation.
 The key to a drop shot rig is the weight to get through the vegetation, and the cylinder-style weight is considered the best option.

 People Also Ask